 In addition to air, water and temperature, the presence or absence of light also plays an important role.
-Germination occurs in the darkness, within the soil and s seed forms a primary root.
+Seed germination occurs in the darkness, within the soil that primarily forms a primary root.

-Seed dormancy: It is a condition where the seed does not germinate and remain in a dormant state by a restricted growth of an embryo, restriction of water and oxygen supply.
+Intrinsic Factors: Seed dormancy is a condition during which the seeds do not germinate and remain in a dormant state by a restricted growth of an embryo, restricted water and oxygen supply.
 Seed germination is also affected by the plant hormones like abscisic acid (ABA) that inhibits the germination process.